 Option Meaning Function -all remove all Remove all units in the current environment -env env environment Specify an environment pathname -н help Display syntax and options for this function -r remove Remove the actual source files -refs references Remove references to removed units.
-Otherwise, the environment will attempt to satisfy those references by searching the environment search path for a unit of the same name. -rel release release Specify a Concurrent C/C++ release (other than the default release) -s file_list file list file_list is assumed to be a list of files.
-When this option is given, c.rmsrc reads file_list and removes each file in the list If - is given, c.rmsrc reads stdin instead -v verbose Display a message for each removed source file -vv very verbose Echo removed units to stdout c.script
+Otherwise, the environment will attempt to satisfy those references by searching the environment search path for a unit of the same name. -rel release release Specify a Concurrent C/C++ release (other than the default release) -s file file list file is assumed to be a file containing list of files.
+When this option is given, c.rmsrc reads file and removes each file in the list -v verbose Display a message for each removed source file -vv very verbose Echo removed units to stdout c.script

-The c.intro tool can be used to re-associate the source files (and units therein) with the environment, but those units will be re-created in the uncompiled state.
+The c.intro tool can be used to re-associate the source files (and units therein) with the environment, but those units will be re-created in the uncompiled state (see "Compilation States" on page 3-11).

-Produce a script of c. commands to reproduce the current environment c.script
+Produce a script of c.\ commands to reproduce the current environment c.script